Sslaxx/Godot_Sonic_Engine/Docs/Template.md

 ## dice_engine

 A `Node` script allowing random numbers to be generated as if they were "rolled" by dice.

+## game_space

+This `Node` is used for game(play) related variables (anything from scores, lives etc. up), settings (unrelated to application settings, so things like difficulty level would be kept here) and so on.

 ## global_space